 - History of other diseases that affect the mucous membranes, such as Sjogren’s syndrome or sarcoidosis, for example.

-In addition, mucocele may also appear in newborns soon after birth due to traumas during birth, but rarely require treatment.
+In addition, mucocele may also appear in newborns soon after birth due to traumas during birth.
+These rarely require treatment.

-Mucocele is curable, which usually occurs naturally, with the disappearance of the cyst in a few days without the need for treatment.
-However, in cases where the lesion continues to grow and gets too big or when there is no natural regression, the dentist may indicate a minor surgery in the office to remove the affected salivary gland and reduce swelling.
+Mucoceles often resolve on their own and disappear within a few days without the need for treatment.
+However, in cases where the lesion continues to grow and gets too big or shows no signs of improving, the dentist may indicate a minor surgery in the office to remove the affected salivary gland and reduce swelling.

-This surgery is a simple procedure, which does not require hospitalization and therefore, the patient can return home a few hours after the treatment, able to go to work 1 to 2 days after the surgery.
+This surgery is a simple procedure which does not require hospitalization.
+Patients are usually discharged home within a few hours and able to return to work or school 1 to 2 days after the surgery.